amcgaugh/ir-blaster/Flask APIs and UI/README.md

     $ python irblaster.py

 Next test out your new API endpoint using the browser again.
 We'll switch the API to a POST request later on with a body (we'll need to for it to work with dialogflow / google assistant).
-Entering <raspberry pi local ip address>:5000/api/v1/poweron into a browser this time should actually envoke the POWER_ON command and turn on the tv!
+Entering raspberry-pi-local-ip:5000/api/v1/poweron into a browser this time should actually envoke the POWER_ON command and turn on the tv!
 Switch 'poweron' to any other mapping you did to see your API now configured to work with any of your commands!

 ## Building the Remote Control GUI webpage